This page gives information about causes of death on the Mortality Trends website.

 WHO codes: ICD-7 400-402, 410-416, 430-434, 440-447, 450-456, 460-468; ICD-8 390-398, 400-404, 420-429, 440-448, 450-458; ICD-9 390-398, 401-405, 415-429, 440-459; ICD-10 I00-I199, I250, I26-I59, I70-I999.

 Defined here as death resulting from an injury intentionally inflicted by another person or persons.
 Includes homicide, murder, manslaughter, assault, war, and state execution.
-The number of deaths from this cause in a given year may differ somewhat from that determined subsequently by judicial authorities.
+(The number of deaths from this cause in any given year may differ somewhat from that determined—generally after more thorough deliberation—by judicial authorities.)

 WHO codes: ICD-7 E964, E965, E980-E985, E990-E999; ICD-8 E960-E978, E990-E999; ICD-9 E960-E969, E990-E999; ICD-10 X85-Y099, Y35-Y369.